 Recycle, Reuse, Repurpose

 Reducing our environmental footprint has been the goal of BVI Spring Regatta and Sailing Festival.
-We have partnered with Sailors for the Sea, a leading conservation organization, to bring innovations to Caribbean regattas for the last decade.
-Our moto has always been “recycle, reuse, repurpose”.
 Living in a territory of islands surrounded by some of the most beautiful waters in the world has made us more cognizant of the fragile balance between man and nature.
-Since Irma and Maria devastated the BVI, creating 5 years of debris in two single day events, living responsibly and sustainably is more important than ever.
+Since Irma and Maria devastated the BVI in 2017, creating 5 years of debris in two single day events, living responsibly and sustainably is more important than ever.

 Awards made on-island out of recycled glass through GreenVI.

 Food vendors also required to use compostable cutlery.
 Green Boat Award initiated to encouraging participants to follow sustainable procedures on their boats.
 Award was made by Nutmeg, a local sustainable goods shop.

 We required all food vendors in the regatta village to place all food in compostable containers – banning Styrofoam from the village.
 Further, Heineken matched funds collected from participants with the funds going to GreenVI, local conservation and education organization.
 Using recycled materials to create artwork which is sold to fund the island recycling program.
 This infusion of funds allowed us to purchase carbon offsets and made us the first carbon neutral regatta in the world (recognized by Sailors for the Sea).

 Awards were created from recycled glass and got oil spill kits for all motorized race official boats.

 40th anniversary of the regatta and announced, “The drink you hold this year could be the award you win next year”.